Mike & Mike: Greenberg and Golic on other ESPN and ABC ventures

 The team of Greenberg and Golic had also worked in other ESPN ventures, including a game show (ESPN Bowling Night), and coverage of the Scripps National Spelling Bee.
-From 2000-2001, they were occasional panelists for the ESPN game show 2 Minute Drill.
+From 2000 to 2001, they were occasional panelists for the ESPN game show 2 Minute Drill.
 In 2007, they were the lead broadcast team for ESPN's coverage of the Arena Football League.
 It was announced in June 2007 that Greenberg and Golic would also call a National Football League game together for ESPN, broadcasting the second game of ESPN's Week 1 Monday Night Football doubleheader along with former NFL coach and player Mike Ditka.
 In June 2008, ESPN announced that the "Three Mikes" will return to broadcast the second game of the opening 2008 Monday Night Football doubleheader.
 Their last Monday Night Football assignment was in 2009.

 Starting on December 17, 2007, Greenberg also hosted the game show Duel.
 The show lasted for 16 episodes.
 The first six episodes were part of a first season high-stakes tournament, while the remaining ten episodes focused on a weekly series with a top prize of $500,000.